2011 New Zealand voting system referendum: In favour of keeping MMP

-The Campaign for MMP group has been established to mobilise support for the mixed-member proportional (MMP) representation electoral system leading up to the 2011 referendum.
-It is headed by three spokespeople: New Zealand Tertiary Education Union president Sandra Grey, chair of the Republican Movement of Aotearoa New Zealand Lewis Holden and Dunedin writer and historian Philip Temple, and is supported by multiple people including former All Black captain Anton Oliver.
+The Campaign for MMP group was established to mobilise support for the mixed-member proportional (MMP) representation electoral system leading up to the 2011 referendum.
+It was headed by three spokespeople: New Zealand Tertiary Education Union president Sandra Grey, chair of the Republican Movement of Aotearoa New Zealand Lewis Holden and Dunedin writer and historian Philip Temple, and was supported by multiple people including former All Black captain Anton Oliver.

 The Green Party "welcomed" the referendum proposal, but argued for the questions to be written by an independent body, and to have spending limits on the campaign.
 The party supports the retention of MMP, saying it is a fair and representative system.
 Its late co-leader Rod Donald was a major advocate for the implementation of MMP in 1992/93, with the former co-leader alongside Donald, Jeanette Fitzsimons, saying the implementation of MMP was his greatest legacy.

 Major arguments for the retention of MMP are: